damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

        - Drilling
        - Grinding
      - etc.
+   - Machining parameters are all those parameters that are inherent to any machining operation and should have a suitable finite value to smooth and efficient removal of materials.
+    - Cutting velocity
+    - Feed rate
+    - Depth of cut

-   - Machine parameters
+    - Etc.

-2. The standard file formats support rapid prototyping, 3D printing, and the surface geometry of a 3D design without the possibility for modification.
+2. The standard file formats support rapid prototyping, 3D printing, and the surface geometry of a design without the possibility for modification.
 The standard design file formats include:

-  - CAD files in an interchange format such as STL format
+  - CAD files in an interchange format such as STL format that is suitable for 3D priniting
   - 2D drawings like SVG or JPEG
   - Manufacturing export formats such as G-code, STEP-NC
   - Circuit board design formats such as Gerber RS-274X, excellon

-4.Describe nominal geometry and its allowable variation by using symbolic language such as Geometric dimensioning and tolerancing (GD&T)
+3. Describe nominal geometry and its allowable variation by using symbolic language on drawing  such as Geometric dimensioning and tolerancing (GD&T).
+It cab define in [2D drawing native fils](https://github.com/OPEN-NEXT/wp2.3_template/blob/main/Documentation/3.%20Design/Structural%20model/Mechanics/README.md#2-modelling-a-design-in-native-file-format)

-5. Reference of material selection
+4. Material selection

 6. Post-processing and its tool kit.
 For example:
     - Sanding after 3D printing